 The second Core Function is Key Business Line which involves directing and overseeing a line of business comprising one or more types of SFO-regulated activity and/or a VA service under the AMLO.
-Examples of job titles of individuals the SFC gives for persons suited for this role are the Head of Automated Trading Services, Head of Brokerage Services or Head of Sales.

 The third of the core functions is Operational Control and Review which is responsible for the establishment and maintenance of adequate and effective systems of controls over the platform's operations and reviewing the platform operator's compliance with, and the adequacy and effectiveness of, its internal control systems.
-The manager in charge of this function could for example be the Chief Operating Officer, Head of Operations, or Head of Internal Audit.

 The fourth Core Function is Risk Management which involves responsibility for identifying, assessing, monitoring and reporting risks arising from the platform operator's operations.
 Examples of individuals who could perform the role are the Chief Risk Officer, or Head of Risk Management.
 The fifth Core Function is Finance and Accounting which involves responsibility for ensuring timely and accurate financial reporting and analyses of the platform operator's operational results and financial positions.
 The manager in charge could, for example, be the Chief Finance Officer, Financial Controller or Finance Director.

 Sixth among the Core functions is Information Technology which relates to the design, development, operation and maintenance of the platform operator's computer systems.
-A suitable person to be the manager in charge could be the Chief Information Officer or Head of Information Technology.

-Compliance is the seventh core function for which the manager in charge could be the Chief Compliance Officer or Head of Legal and Compliance.
-That function is responsible for setting policies and procedures for complying with the legal and regulatory requirements in the jurisdictions in which the platform operator operates; monitoring the platform operator's compliance with its policies and procedures; and reporting on compliance matters to the board and senior management.
+Compliance is the seventh core function and is responsible for setting policies and procedures for complying with the legal and regulatory requirements in the jurisdictions in which the platform operator operates; monitoring the platform operator's compliance with its policies and procedures; and reporting on compliance matters to the board and senior management.
 Anti-Money Laundering and Counter-Terrorist Financing is the eighth Core function and relates to establishing and maintaining internal control procedures to prevent the platform operator from being involved in money laundering or terrorist financing.
-The manager in charge could be the Head of Financial Crime Prevention or Head of Compliance.
-These job titles are given by way of examples only and other persons with sufficient seniority and experience could be appointed.